How Flocabulary approaches diversity, equity, and inclusion in our content

 Representation matters, whether it’s in a big Hollywood blockbuster or a classroom.
-Flocabulary’s lessons are shown to students all over the world, which is why diversity, equity, and inclusion (DEI) is a priority in our content.
-We hope to support every student’s identity by creating content students can see themselves represented in.
+Flocabulary’s lessons are shown to students all over the world, which is why diversity, equity, and inclusion (DEI) are a priority in our content.
+We hope to support every student’s identity by creating content students can see themselves represented.

 We love when educators share their students’ excitement with how we portray diversity, equity, and inclusion in our lessons.
 Check out this story that MC Educator Andrea Runnels posted in our Facebook Group:

 Representation, diversity, and inclusion in Flocabulary lesson videos

 While representation and diversity, equity, and inclusion are all key parts of our creative process, we recognize that we can always do better.
 That’s why we’ve worked with third-party organizations to audit our content to identify areas of improvement.